 I have the utmost respect for fitness buffs, but I personally lack whatever gene makes 99% of Los Angeles wake up early to head to Equinox.
-When I recently realized that summer was quickly approaching, and I had been low-key hibernating since fall, I knew it was time to upgrade my casual-strolls-and-yoga routine into something a little more cardio-forward.
+I recently realized that it was time to upgrade my casual-strolls-and-yoga routine into something a little more cardio-forward.
 Scrolling through fitness tutorials on YouTube, I stumbled across an unexpected gold mine: ’80s and ’90s workout videos.

 Sweatin' to the Oldies

 If you're not old enough to remember Richard Simmons, you missed out on a huge personality that epitomized fitness in the 90s.
 The Sweatin' to the Oldies series is his most beloved collection.
 This particular video is a little over 60 minutes and you will indeed be sweating.

 Everyone's heard of Buns of Steel!
 If not, your mother certainly has.
 Buns of Steel was probably the most well-known workout video of its time.
 I remember popping this bad boy in the VHS player during lonely nights while babysitting.
 Still waiting for the steel.

 Cindy Crawford's Shape Your Body Workout

 This workout is lightweight and flowy with accented voiceovers and mostly makes you jealous of Crawford's "shape" for 45 minutes.
 This workout is beginner-friendly.
 This series is artsy and has an aesthetic that was only seen in the 90s.
 There's nothing like it now.
 You'll need a high-backed chair for this workout that will feel more like an extended warm-up.